 Schemes like Healthspace are testing how changing environments through small shifts designed with those who use them can help people to lead healthier lives.

 Oasis Hub Waterloo offers a unique opportunity to engage a large community of young people and families.
 Its multiple sites and well-established network provides a prime footprint to test solutions to tackle child obesity.

-Other partners linked to the project will be early years settings, primary and secondary schools, as well as other organisations running projects and youth work.
+Partners linked to the project will be educations settings, local businesses and community assets, such as other youth organisations.

 During the lifecycle of the scheme, Healthspace plans to benefit the whole community at both Oasis primary and secondary schools in Waterloo (around 800 children and their families) through its environmental shifts.
 In addition, a group of children and young people struggling with their weight will receive targeted mentoring.

 Oasis’ footprint of 35 hubs and 50 schools, which serves around 25,000 children across the UK, offers an extraordinary opportunity to scale up successful approaches that come out of Healthspace.